Connect with others who understand.

 Talk With Others Who Understand

-On MyBCTeam — the social network for people with breast cancer and their loved ones — more than 65,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.
+On MyBCTeam, the social network for people with breast cancer and their loved ones, more than 76,000 members come together to ask questions, give advice, and share their stories with others who understand life with breast cancer.

-Do you avoid specific foods as a result of a hormone receptor breast cancer diagnosis?
+Do you avoid specific foods because of your hormone receptor breast cancer diagnosis?
 How have the side effects of cancer and cancer treatment impacted your ability to maintain a healthy weight and consume a healthy diet?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 Kathryn Shohara, MS, RDN, LDN, CNSC is a clinical dietitian for adults at Baylor Scott & White Hospitals.
 Learn more about her here.